SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-the-mischief-monger-of-gokul.md

     <p>Kanha: "Welcome home, mother!"</p>

-    <p>Gopika: "Can you please explain yourself?
+    <p>Latha: "Can you please explain yourself?
 What is your name?"</p>

-    <p>Kanha (mischievously): "I am Balaram's younger brother"</p>
+    <p>Kanha (mischievously): "I am Balaram's younger brother."</p>

-    <p>Gopika: "What are you doing here?"</p>
+    <p>Latha: "What are you doing here?"</p>

     <p> Kanha (full of innocence): "Mother!
 I thought this was my home, and so stepped in"</p>

-    <p> Gopika: "Okay, but what are you doing up there?"</p>
+    <p> Latha: "Alright, but what are you doing up there?"</p>

-    <p> Kanha: You know my mother, Yashoda, sends me to graze the cattle.
+    <p> Kanha: "You know my mother, Yashoda, sends me to graze the cattle.
 If any cow is missing, she will beat me up"</p>

-    He went on and on about when they left, who all joined him and began narrating an elaborate story of how of his cows went missing.
-Latha was enchanted by the boy and wondered how one so little could speak so much.
+    <p> He went on and on about when they left, who all joined him and began narrating an elaborate story that ended with the fact that one of his cows went missing.
+Latha was so enchanted by the boy and wondered how one so little could speak so much.
+She forgot all about the butter, to the point that she was now getting anxious about the missing cow! <p>

-    <p>"Mine was a white cow.
+    <p> Kanha: "Mine was a white cow.
 As soon as I entered, I saw white things up here.
 So, I'm just checking if it is here.
 But no, the cow isn't here!"</p>

   </div>